 What is it?

-Learn all the 401(k) Basics
+Read: 401(k) Basics

-The plan does not guarantee that the account will have any particular value in the future.
+The plan does not guarantee that the account will have any specific value in the future.
 The money contributed to the plan is invested at the direction of the plan participant (you or your spouse).

 What you need to know

-401(k) plans and 403(b) plans are divided using a document called a Qualified Domestic Relations Order (QDRO).
 This document is separate from your Divorce Decree.
 It could take weeks to draft and months to be processed by the courts and the plan sponsor (the employer).
-Dividing a 401(k) (or similar plan) using a QDRO is non-taxable.

 Read: What is a QDRO?

-Once the QDRO has been fully processed, the employer sponsoring the plan will open a plan account for the person receiving funds from the plan.
+Once the QDRO has been processed, the employer sponsoring the plan will open a plan account for the person receiving funds from the plan.

 “Dividing a 401(k) using a QDRO is a non-taxable event.”